Doubly Linked List Program in C: A Comprehensive Guide

 Deletion

 Deletion can also be done similar to insertion from three different positions.
-We’ll take a look at an example for how it can be done in the beginning on the same original doubly linked list as above.
+This section demonstrates deletion at the beginning on the same original doubly linked list as above.

 To delete the first node (head node) in a doubly linked list, the head pointer is updated to point to the next node (head = head->next), making the second node the new head.
 If the new head is not NULL, its previous pointer is set to NULL to ensure there is no reference to the deleted node.